BZoennchen/supercollider-book/_sources/chapters/composing/music-theory/2-intervals.md

     \frac{f_1}{f_2}, \frac{f_2}{f_3}, \frac{f_3}{f_1}.
 \end{equation*}

-However, if we consider piano keys things get more complicated since the vibration of a single piano string causes air pressure fluctuations that can not represented by a signal built from one fundamental frequency.
+However, if we consider piano keys things get more complicated since the vibration of a single piano string causes air pressure fluctuations that cannot be represented by a signal built from one fundamental frequency.
 This is true for any analog instrument.
 We have to add many harmonics to the fundamental frequency to recreate the sound.
 Furthermore, the actual pitch is a perceptual property and depends on the listener.